skoike/bunpu/README.md

 and I have proposed distribution calculation to deal with it.
 Distribution calculation is a method of solving solutions such as four arithmetic operations and differential equations using a probability distribution as an arithmetic element instead of a numerical value.
 Conventionally, it has been proposed to calculate the probability distribution of continuous function representation by convolution integral.
-But,by using the method proposed this time as the calculation target of the histogram of the measured actual data, the possibilities are endless.
+But,by using the method proposed this time it is possible to perform calculation using the histogram of the measured actual data as the calculation element, the possibilities are endless.
 Currently, many equations for estimating physical and social phenomena have their parameters calculated numerically, but many parameters have variations, and extending to distribution calculation leads to improved accuracy.
 The Monte Carlo simulation that has been used conventionally can take into consideration the variation,